by iFranchise Group

 While it is impossible to determine the franchisability of a business concept without a significant amount of analysis, the iFranchise Group has identified a series of 12 predictive criteria that assess the readiness of a company for franchising and the likelihood that it will achieve success as a franchisor.
+Learn more about each criteria below, or take our free franchise feasibility quiz to help determine if franchising is the best growth strategy for your business.

 To sell franchises, a company must first be credible in the eyes of its prospective franchisees.
 Credibility can be reflected in a number of ways: organization size, number of units, years in operation, look of the prototype unit, publicity, consumer awareness of the brand, and strength of management, to name the most prominent.